digocorbellini/EGaDS-Open-Project/.github/ISSUE_TEMPLATE/exception-from-contribution-rules.md

 ---
 name: Exception from Contribution Rules
 about: Requesting an exemption from contribution rules
-title: Requesting an exemption from contribution rules
+title: "[Requesting an exemption from contribution rules]"
 labels: exemption from rules
 assignees: ''